inezpereira/spmStructsAndObjects/NMM_CMC_NMDA/DCM.md

 ├─── Lpos: [3×m double]				   # MNI coordinates for the m regions of interest (ROI) ├─── Sname: {'S1', 'S2, ... }                         # source names
 ├─── A: {[m×m double]  [m×m double]  [m×m double]}    # binary constraints on the extrinsic (between source) connections.
 3 cell entries because I am modelling forward, backward and lateral connections??
-├─── C:m×0 empty sparse double matrix # binary constraints on the regions which receive external input.
-In this case, we are collecting resting-state data, hence the zero.
+├─── C:n×0 empty sparse double matrix # binary constraints on the regions which receive external input.
+In my case, we are collecting resting-state data, hence we have an empty field here. n is the number of conditions.
 ├─── B                                # binary constraints on the modulatory connections for each of the m conditions.
+Can also be empty.
 ├─── xU: [1x1 struct]                              # design
 |    ├─── X
 ├─── val							   # ??